jbarba87/jbarba87.github.io/README.md

 # My Personal Website
-This personal website was done as an exaple
+This personal website was done as an example